ikasanEIP/ikasan/ikasaneip/dashboard/Readme.md

 ### Initial Setup
 Navigate to Frontend [http://localhost:9980/ikasan-dashboard](http://localhost:9980/ikasan-dashboard)

-In order to setup the ikasan dashboard for the first time navigate to [http://localhost:9980/ikasan-dashboard/#!persistanceSetupView](http://localhost:9980/ikasan-dashboard/#!persistanceSetupView)
+In order to setup the ikasan dashboard for the first time append #!persistanceSetupView to the url in the browser to navigate to the persistence setup page (http://localhost:9980/ikasan-dashboard/#!persistanceSetupView).

 You will be presented with a screen.
 ![IKASAN](../developer/docs/quickstart-images/db-installation.png)